Educational Sciences and Humanities - PhD

 In addition to the formal qualifications, importance will be attached to the quality of the proposed PhD project and relevant academic work.

-Applicants who do not meet these formal criteria may exceptionally be admitted on an overall and special assessment.
-Importance will be attached to the academic supervisor’s documented ability to ensure the PhD candidates finish their PhD work.
-It must be specified how the department/center intends to follow up the PhD candidate and ensure completion.
+Applicants who do not meet these formal criteria may exceptionally be admitted upon an overall and separate assessment of alternative, comparable basis for admission.
+For example, peer-reviewed publications in recent years, more recently completed courses at master's level, as well as the supervisor's documented success to help the PhD candidates finish the PhD degree can be given weight in such assessments.
+If necessary, it can be specified how the department/centre will follow up the PhD candidate and thereby ensure completion.

 Learning outcomes